Website Maintenance and Hosting

 The Cost of Website Maintenance

 Once you build your website, you’re done, and it takes care of itself, right?
 Nope!
-Website owners also have to face the cost of maintenance, and there are two main types of website maintenance.

 What if I need to change the content of my website?

-Why do you need website framework upgrades?
+Why do I need website framework upgrades?

 What if I don't have in-house IT?